R4kaaaN/cheatsheets/rsync/rsync_English.md

 rsync -v localFile user@10.10.10.10:
 ```

-Thus the file will be syned at `/home/user/`
+Thus, the file will be syned at `/home/user/`

-> Example: Copy file from remote server to your computer.
+> Example: Copying file from remote server to your computer.

 ```bash
 rsync -v user@10.10.10.10:~/remoteFile localFile